HLHAOGH/vue2-qiankun/README.md

 # vue2-qiankun
-a qiankun project base vue2
+a qiankun project be based on vue2